 2022 World Junior Figure Skating Championships: Women

-USA’s Isabeau Levito claimed the Women’s title at the 2022 World Junior Figure Skating Championships on Sunday in Tallinn, Estonia.
-Jia Shin of South Korea took the silver, while USA’s Lindsay Thorngren rose from fourth to capture the bronze.
+USA’s Isabeau Levito skated to the lead in the Women’s Short Program at the 2022 World Junior Figure Skating Championships on Saturday in Tallinn, Estonia.
+Jia Shin of South Korea is currently second followed by teammate Ahsun Yun.

 Levito received an edge call on a triple flip, but the rest of her routine to The Swan was solid with the exception of a one-point deduction for a time violation.
 The 2021 Junior Grand Prix (JGP) Courchevel II Champion landed a very good double Axel and triple Lutz-triple loop while displaying level four spins and footwork throughout.
 She earned many high grades of execution (GOE) and posted a new personal best of 72.50 points.

 “I feel very happy about my performance!” said Levito.
 “I feel I skated the way I wanted to and I didn’t hold back.
 I am very satisfied.
 I trained extra hard on the performance aspect in my programs and everything improved a lot.”

 “My coach gets a lot of music and shows me, then from there we dive into types of music like softer or stronger music,” she said of her music choice.
 “When I heard this song, I was very excited and I wanted to do it this year.
 It is something I didn’t do before.
 Since I was very excited, I was very eager to learn the new movements and ballets style for this program.
 It’s very fun to compete it.”

 Shin was solid, landing a triple Lutz-triple toe, double Axel and triple flip in her quality skate to La Boheme.
 The 2021 JGP Baltic Cup bronze medalist earned a level four on all three spins while racking up positive GOES on all elements to score a new career-best of 69.38 points.